shrimad-mishra/Final-Year/README.md

 * Requirements.txt which contains all the required python library.

 ## Training a DL model
-You can use this repo to train models for predicting TKR outcome and KL grade.
+You can use this repo to train models for predicting KR outcome and KL grade.
 So, you directly run the following script to train DL models with nested cross-validation.

 ## Approach